-Think of Croatian food and you’ll conjure ingredients such as sea salt, olive oil, cured meats such as prosciutto, light seafood (Croatia’s coast has a reputation for “Mediterranean sashimi” with raw “sea-to-plate” seafood drizzled in olive oil), tender meat and power-packed truffles – some of the world’s highest concentrations of truffles can be found in Istria’s Motovun forests.
+Croatian food consists of ingredients such as sea salt, olive oil, cured meats such as prosciutto, light seafood (Croatia’s coast has a reputation for “Mediterranean sashimi” with raw “sea-to-plate” seafood drizzled in olive oil), tender meat, and power-packed truffles – some of the world’s highest concentrations of truffles can be found in Istria’s Motovun forests.

 Here is a selection of Croatian food to try during your trip, including national foods, Dalmatian cuisine, Zagreb cuisine, Istrian cuisine, Slavonian cuisine, sweets, and desserts, plus traditional drinks to enjoy alongside your Croatian meal.

 This slow-cooked risotto takes seven to 12 hours to prepare and must constantly be stirred, meaning a team of people are in charge of cooking this one dish.
 The finished texture is creamy and flavor-packed due to lashings of Croatia’s famous Paski sir (Pag cheese), with the veal completely dissolved into the rice.

 What is Croatian Peka (Baked Meat, Seafood and Vegetables)

 Peka also goes by the name Ispod Cripnje, which means “under the bell” – a reference to how it is made.
 Meat or fish, plus vegetables and potatoes, are drizzled in oil and spices, then covered with a bell-like terracotta or iron lid and placed to cook in a fire, covered by burning embers.

 I grew up eating peka.
 It was a specialty dish my father would make every year for easter.